dotignore/Raspberry/differents_things/projects/readme_files/07_HHO_cell/README.md

+# HHO cell

 ```
 I made hho cell for create hydrogen
-Use Stainless Steel materials for plate and plexiglass
+Use Stainless materials for plate and plexiglass
 ```

 #Atocad #StainlessSteel #plexiglass #HHO